Documentation is IMPORTANT!

 Practicum IV 0.5 unit

 This practicum provides an opportunity for students to gain experience in a wide range of services for children, youth and families related to their interests and future goals.
 Requirements of each placement are developed individually with the placement and supervisor.
-Placements are completed on Tuesdays and Thursdays.
-Note: Students may not enrol in any other daytime courses on these days.
+The specific days for practica are outlined in the CYS Program Requirements/Practicum section of the University calendar.
+Note: Students may not enrol in any other daytime courses on the days they are registered for practicum.

 Students who have requisite work and/or education experience can undertake a practica challenge for credit.
 As of Fall 2015 Students who have received 11 units of transfer credit are ineligible to challenge for further credits as per university regulations.
 A maximum of 2 Practicum credits [1.0 unit] can be received through Challenge for Credit – this includes credits received by PLAR at another institution.